digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

 command submission over a contract of which it is neither a stakeholder nor an informee.

-As an example application where read delegation could be used, let's consider a simplified trade between two parties.
+As an example application where read delegation could be used, consider a simplified trade between two parties.
 In this example, party **Seller** owns a unit of Digital Asset ``Stock`` issued by the **StockExchange** party.
-As the issuer of the stock, **StockExchange** also publishes the stock's ``PriceQuotation`` as public data, which can be used for settling trades at correct market value.
-The **Seller** announces its offer to sell his stock publicly by creating an ``Offer`` contract that can be exercised by anyone that can pay the correct market value in terms of ``IOU`` units.
+As the issuer of the stock, **StockExchange** also publishes the stock's ``PriceQuotation`` as public data, which can be used for settling trades at the correct market value.
+The **Seller** announces an offer to sell its stock publicly by creating an ``Offer`` contract that can be exercised by anyone who can pay the correct market value in terms of ``IOU`` units.

-On the other side, party **Buyer** owns an ``IOU`` with 10 monetary units, which it wants to use to acquire **Seller** 's stock.
+On the other side, party **Buyer** owns an ``IOU`` with 10 monetary units, which it wants to use to acquire **Seller**'s stock.

-Below we outline the Daml templates used to model the above-mentioned trade.
+The Daml templates used to model the above-mentioned trade are outlined below.

 ::